-Applications for the M.S. programs are due by January 4 for enrollment in that year's fall class.
+Applications for the MS program are due by January 4th for enrollment for the 2024-2025 school year admission.

-- Answers to many questions can be found in the Graduate School's FAQs, and in the M.S.
+- Many questions can be answered in the Graduate School's FAQs and the M.S.
 Program's FAQs.

-- The email@example.com email address is to be used only by applicants sending documents for their applications
+- The firstname.lastname@example.org email address can be used only by applicants sending application documents.

 |"The combination of strong theoretical foundations and applied experiences, the freedom to pursue your own passions and interests, and the vast number of resources at your disposal make this program an excellent way to kickstart your career as a statistician or pursue further education in the field." – Jose Pliego San Martin, MSS 2023|

-All applicants must satisfy all basic requirements of the Duke Graduate School, including GRE and English language prerequisites.
-Further information regarding the application process and requirements is available from the Graduate School web site above or by mail:
+All applicants must satisfy all essential requirements of the Duke Graduate School, including GRE and English language prerequisites.
+Further information regarding the application process and requirements is available from the Graduate School website above or by mail:

 Graduate School Admissions Office